Fair State Brewing becomes country's first unionized microbrewery

 Last week, Unite Here worked with employees at Surly Brewing’s beer hall and pizzeria to inform management of their intent to unionize.

-While other larger breweries like Anheuser-Busch have unions, Unite Here says Fair State is the first microbrewery, which is defined as a brewery that produces less than 15,000 barrels of beer per year.
+While other larger breweries such as Anheuser-Busch have unions, Unite Here said Fair State is the first microbrewery to unionize.
+A microbrewery is defined by Unite Here as a brewery that produces fewer than 15,000 barrels of beer per year.

 Fair State is used to being a trailblazer.
 In 2014, Fair State became the first cooperatively owned brewery in Minnesota and the third in the country.
 According to its website, the cooperative has more than 1,500 members.